lildude/ha-addon-teslamate/DOCS.md

 keyfile: privkey.pem       # optional if you are using TLS
 ```

-_Note_ that the security admin password and usernames can only be set on the first start of the Grafana addon, so if you already have it configured you'll need to use the same details or remove the add-on and re-add it.
+_Note_ that the security admin password and usernames can only be set on the first start of the Grafana add-on, so if you already have it configured you'll need to use the same details or remove the add-on and re-add it.

 - `grafana_import_dashboards`: (Optional, but recommended) Automatically import the grafana dashboards on startup?